bouvet/spring-workshop/README.md

 Populate database with test data - branch `ex-7`

 We will now create a configuration class in the test folder that will populate our database with some test data.

+#### Extra
+- You should also be able to query moves by their age limit.
+- Delete a movie